ovh/docs/pages/platform/metrics/protocol_overview/guide.en-gb.md

 - a **READ** token to Query
 - a **WRITE** token to Push Data

-Except for Warp10 (where it's provided as a specific Header for push and in the DSL payload for queries), this token will be used as the password in the [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication){.external}.
+Except for Warp 10™ (where it's provided as a specific Header for push and in the DSL payload for queries), this token will be used as the password in the [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication){.external}.

 Most of the protocols are available through HTTPS endpoints.
 Here's the logic for pushing: